These little-known tips can keep your ticker beating stronger and longer.

 Heart Tip #8: Move a Little Every Day

 You knew this was coming.
 But here’s the thing: You don’t need to sign up for a boot camp to get the benefits.
-Even committing to a goal as simple as “I’ll sit less and move more” can help your heart.
+Even committing to move more and sit less can help your heart.

 Researchers found that when people wore a fitness tracker and tried to move more, their average sedentary time (a.k.a. inactive time) dipped by seven minutes a day, and their systolic blood pressure (that’s the top number of your blood pressure) fell 10 points over 20 weeks.